kuruae/puddle-bot/README.md

 # OUTDATED

+TODO:

-TODO: update this doc, make a centralized API client with proper async context management (top priority but im lazy), everything else should come after
+update this doc, make a centralized API client with proper async context management (top priority but im lazy), everything else should come after in term of development, improve logging and error handling etc etc yyeyeyeyeyehh

+in terms of functionnalities: fix top/leaderboard command, get the stats command and the tracker to include a link to puddle.farm, search rating by username instead of IDs for users who aren't inside the bot's database

 # GGST Discord Bot